cobalthq/cobalt-code-kata/2023-04-10-async-easter/sergey/README.md

 bucket = "your-uniq-bucket-name"
 ```

+Also if you want change the secret name to something you will later use
+in the `export` command (see lower).

-If you use asdf, install the right terraform version, but it will work
+If you use `asdf`, install the right terraform version, but it will work
 on anything recent enough.
 Then run `terraform init`.

 To apply run: